Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: The Fast Iterative Improvement for Imputation (F3I) algorithm

-The random indicator variables $m^f_i$ are then independently drawn according to the missingness mechanism with probability $p^\text{miss}$.
-If $m^f_i=1$, then the coefficient at position $(i,f)$ $x^f_i$ in $X$ is unavailable, otherwise, $x^f_i=(x^\star)^f_i$.
-We will provide an analysis of our algorithm for three types of missingness mechanisms.
+Second, the random indicator variables $m^f_i$ are then independently drawn according to the missingness mechanism with probability $p^\text{miss}$.
+If $m^f_i=1$, then the coefficient at position $(i,f)$, $x^f_i$ in $X$ is unavailable, otherwise, $x^f_i=(x^\star)^f_i$.
+We provide an analysis of our algorithm for three types of missingness mechanisms: a MCAR mechanism where the random indicator variables are drawn from Bernoulli law with fixed mean (Assumption~\ref{as:mcar}); a MAR mechanism where the probability of missingness depends only on observed values of the data set (Assumption~\ref{as:mar}); and, finally, a MNAR mechanism called Gaussian self-masking (Assumption $4$ from~\cite{le2020neumiss}) where the probability of $m^f_i=1$ is proportional to $\exp(-\zeta^{-2}((x^\star)^f_i-\mu_f)^2)$ where $\mu_f$ is specific to feature $f$ and $\zeta$ is fixed (Assumption~\ref{as:mnar}).